 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where argentopyrite typically forms.
+Look in hydrothermal veins country, the host setting where argentopyrite typically forms.
 If you start seeing sternbergite, pyrrhotite, acanthite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, sometimes in pseudo-hexagonal groups or twins habit, so train your eye for that shape before scanning the outcrop.